zixinlee/GA-data-science/Reddit-classification/README.md

 ## Conclusion

 Using a TfidfVectorizer + Logistic Regression classifier trained on title and post content allowed us to classify unlabelled posts into the correct subreddit with an 80% accuracy rate.
-This shows that there is a distinguishable difference in most of the posts from the two subreddits, although it is hard to infer from our top predictor words that they are differentiated by age-group.
+This shows that there is a distinguishable difference in most of the posts from the two subreddits, although it is hard to infer from our top predictor words that they are differentiated by age group.

-It is hard to make the generalisation that there is a clear separation in the topics discussed by women above 30, given that different people move through life at different paces and not everyone within the same age group will share the same life stage and life events.
+It is difficult to make the generalisation that there is a clear separation in the topics discussed by women above 30, given that different people move through life at different paces and not everyone within the same age group will share the same life stage and life events.
 Hence, what is relevant to r/AskWomenOver30 could also be very relevant to r/AskWomen.

 ### Limitations and future developments